sahib/brig/README.md

 $ go get github.com/disorganizer/brig/brig
 ```

-That should just work if you previously [setup Go](https://golang.org/doc/install).
+That should just work if you previously [setup
+Go](https://golang.org/doc/install).
+Afterwards you'll have a ``brig`` command
+on your computer, which will print it's help when invoked without any
+arguments.

 ## Authors